kalilou/Terraform_tutorial_VPC/README.md

 #### Subnets
-In this tutorial we have setup three subnets, one public and two private subnets, what this means is that the public subnet can be accessible from the internet and the private subnets cannot be accessible from the internet, all this involve setting up and configuring the nat gateway, the internet gateway, the routes and the route tables.
-You can also apply some Security groups and/or ACL to your VPC which are not covered in this tutorial.
+In this tutorial we have setup three subnets, one public and two private subnets, what this means is that the public subnet can be accessible from the internet and the private subnets cannot be accessible from the internet, and this involves setting up and configuring the nat gateway, the internet gateway, the routes and the route tables.
+You can also apply some security groups (SG) and/or ACL to your VPC which are not covered in this tutorial.

 So the terraform syntax for creation the subnets will look like the following: